 Semiotics, or semiology, is the study of signs, symbols, and signification and investigates how cultural texts create and communicate meaning.
 In this lesson, we examine semiotics in relation to media texts, meanings, myths and orders of signification and unpack key terms and methods of analysis.

-Representation Explore jodieinblack’s photos on Flickr. jodieinblack has uploaded 297 photos to Flickr.
-Introduction Representation refers to the construction in any medium (especially the mass media) of aspects of ‘reality’ such as people, emotions, experiences, places, objects, events, cultural identities … READ MORE
+Representation Representation Introduction Representation refers to the construction in any medium (especially the mass media) of aspects of ‘reality’ such as people, emotions, experiences, places, objects, events, cultural identities and practices, social structures.
+In this lesson, we will explore representation … READ MORE

-Media Studies intro No Description As our daily lives are transformed by digital media and networked public spaces, it is becoming increasingly important that we are literate in a vast array of media.
-While literacy is something that we might … READ MORE
+Media Studies intro Media Studies intro As our daily lives are transformed by digital media and networked public spaces, it is becoming increasingly important that we are literate in a vast array of media.
+While literacy is something that we … READ MORE